AILearnerLi/DAC-SDC-2020-SEUer/README.md

   After the first layer done, the next batch image is put to the right address of DDR, whcih can reduce the time of PL waiting PS.

+Some useful tools：

+1. conv_bn_fusing.py
+   The conv_bn_fusing file can fuse conv layer and BN layer.
+You can modify this file to be applied to other networks.

+2. The code for quantization is coming.

+3. The code for convert .weights file to .bin file is coming.